digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app2.md

 # Rails on Kubernetes - part 2a: The Counter App

+> This is one of a series of blog posts in which I'm walking through the process of deploying a rails application to a kubernetes cluster.
+Part one is [here][start], and the previous article is [here][previous]

 Our rails application can connect to our database.
 So now let's get it to do what we want, which is to store and display a value, and increment it whenever we click a button.